 What information I collect and why

-If you decide to access my one-to-one therapy service or EMDR intensive programme I will collect personal information on the Client Registration Form in order to correspond both to you and any other health care providers about your care.
+Following this, to access my one-to-one therapy service, Untroubled programme or EMDR intensive week we will collect personal information on the Client Registration Form in order to correspond both to you and any other health care providers about your care.
 I therefore collect enough information to identify you for this purpose.
 This includes:

 Date of Birth